core-wg/oscore/draft-ietf-core-object-security.md

 ## Requirements on the Security Context Parameters

 As collisions may lead to the loss of both confidentiality and integrity, Sender ID SHALL be unique in the set of all security contexts using the same Master Secret and Master Salt.
 When a trusted third party assigns identifiers (e.g., using {{I-D.ietf-ace-oauth-authz}}) or by using a protocol that allows the parties to negotiate locally unique identifiers in each endpoint, the Sender IDs can be very short.
-The maximum length of Sender ID is length of nonce - 6 bytes.
+The maximum length of Sender ID is length of nonce subtracted by 6 bytes.
 For AES-CCM-16-64-128 the maximum length of Sender ID is 7 bytes.
 If Sender ID uniqueness cannot be guaranteed by construction, Sender IDs MUST be long uniformly random distributed byte strings such that the probability of collisions is negligible.

 To enable retrieval of the right Recipient Context, the Recipient ID SHOULD be unique in the sets of all Recipient Contexts used by an endpoint.
 The Client MAY provide a "kid context" parameter {{context-hint}} to help the Server find the right context.